What If America Hadn’t Dropped the Atom Bombs?

-As we learn more and more about the Second World War, we start to see that some things we were initially taught may not be completely accurate.
-For instance, it’s widely believed—and taught—that Japan only surrendered due to the bombings of Hiroshima and Nagasaki, but the reality is that the two atomic bombs may have been less of a catalyst than they appear to have been.
+As we learn more and more about the Second World War, we begin to see that some things we were initially taught may not be completely accurate.
+For instance, it’s widely believed that Japan only surrendered due to the bombings of Hiroshima and Nagasaki, but the reality is that the two atom bombs may have been less of a catalyst than they appear to have been.

 The question is straightforward: What would have happened if the United States hadn’t dropped the bombs on Japan’s cities?
 Would World War II have concluded when it did?
 Was there another force approaching in the Pacific Theater to force Japan’s hand?

 In this brief look back, we consider what might have happened had the United States chosen a different route.